mathematisse/Portfolio/Docs/Projects/my_hunter.md

 You can **[download the game](https://mathematisse.itch.io/My_Hunter)** from itch.io to just get the binary and ressources.

-Follow the instructions and launch the game with the following command in the downloaded folder :
+Follow the instructions and launch the game with the following command in the unpacked folder :

 ```sh
 ./my_hunter